telerik/kendo-ui-builder/docs/components/dropdownlist.md

 ---
-title: DropDownList
+title: Drop Down List
-page_title: DropDownList - Components - Kendo UI Builder
+page_title: Drop Down List - Components - Kendo UI Builder
-description: "Use and implement the DropDownList when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Drop Down List when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: dropdownlist_kuib
 ---

-# DropDownList
+# Drop Down List

-The Kendo UI DropDownList is part of the Editors components which the Builder supports.
+The Drop Down List is part of the Editors components which the Builder supports.

 ## Usage

 * Lets users choose a single predefined value from a list.
 * Can be related as a parent-child pair to support cascading.
-A cascading DropDownList is a series of two or more DropDownLists where each DropDownList is filtered based on the selected option in the previous DropDownList.
+A cascading Drop Down List is a series of two or more Drop Down Lists where each Drop Down List is filtered based on the selected option in the previous Drop Down List.

 ## Preview